sanlocoz/LandClassifier/README.md

 ## Algorithms and concepts
-*RasterMap*<br>
+The module comprises a main data structure model that is RasterMap.
+>*RasterMap*<br>
-is a class that represents raster map with a total pixel of totalX * totalY.
+>is a class that represents raster map with a total pixel of totalX * totalY.
 Each cell is pixelsizeX by pixelsizeY in size.
 Each cell can contains multivalue that given in array-like value in **kwargs.

 Classify land use using K Nearest Neighbors Algorithm